How to Adopt a retired Military Dog?

 Adopting a retired military dog can be extremely no way that you could honor a pet that has served our country.
-There are many programs that offer the chance for civilians to adopt military working dogs or police dogs after their date of retirement.
+Many programs offer civilians a chance to adopt military working dogs or police dogs after their retirement date.

-In most cases, dogs that are retired from military or police programs have simply let some of these skills slip, they are a bit older or they may be unable to keep up with some of the other dogs in the same field.
+In most cases, dogs that are retired from military or police programs have simply let some of these skills slip, are a bit older, or cannot keep up with some of the other dogs in the same field.
 When dogs start to slow down or their skills start to slow down, they are often retired.

 Military dogs receive excellent care throughout their entire career in the service.
 They have full healthcare benefits just like any other soldier or police officer.
 As a result, military and police dogs receive highly specialized veterinary care throughout their career.
-These benefits do not continue after adoption however.
-When you adopt a military dog you will be responsible for their care and veterinary bills.
+These benefits do not continue after adoption.
+When you adopt a military dog, you will be responsible for their care and veterinary bills.

-The first step towards adopting a military dog or police dog can mean contacting a foster program or military working dog adoptions program.
+The first step towards adopting a military dog or police dog is contacting a foster program or military working dog adoption program.
 Getting into contact with a local adoptions program can let you know more about the dogs that are available for adoption in your area, the condition they are in and more about any type of adoption fees.